https://github.com/drivendataorg/zamba

 $ zamba train --data-dir path/to/videos --labels path_to_labels.csv --save_dir my_trained_model

-You can use your trained model on new videos by editing the `train_configuration.yaml` that is generated by `zamba`.
+You can use your trained model on new images or videos by editing the `train_configuration.yaml` that is generated by `zamba`.
 Add a `predict_config` section to the yaml that points to the checkpoint file that is generated:

 ```yaml